WICG/file-system-access/security-privacy-questionnaire.md

 Websites can also store any state they like in files they get write access to via this API.
 Since files written to using this API are considered to be data owned by the user, not by the application, this state would not be cleared when clearing browser data.
 However access to this state would be removed.
 If a user later picks the same files or directories again to give the website access to them, the websites will regain access to whatever state they persisted.

+Additionally, user agents could also choose to persist the last directory a file was picked from using this API on a per origin (and per purpose via the `FilePickerOption.id` option) basis.
+This state will not be exposed to the website, it only changes the UI that is presented to the user.
+A website will have no way of telling if a user picked a file in a certain directory because of this state or because the user manually navigated to the directory.

 ### 2.6.
 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

 Anything that exists on disk in files could be exposed by the user to the web.
 However, user agents are encouraged to maintain a block list of certain directories with particularly sensitive files, and thus somewhat restrict which files and directories the user is allowed to select.
 For example, things like Chrome's "Profile" directory, and other platform configuration data directories are likely going to be on this block list.